sowmyachinimilli/WebDesignAssignments/Assignment7/readme.txt

 Used a set a constant font-size overall the website.

 Custom Properties:
-The custom properties includes color e.t.c
+The custom properties includes color etc.